 The first step in this process is to understand the difference between risk tolerance and risk capacity.

-Your tolerance for risk is tied to your personality and how much you will worry about your investments1.
+Your tolerance for risk is tied to your personality and how much you will worry about your investments1Footnote 1.
 If you stress every time the market fluctuates, then you probably have a lower risk tolerance and would prefer investments that have a lower risk of losing money but offer lower return.
 Conversely, if you are willing and able to leave your money alone and stick to your long-term investment plan through difficult times in the market, then you would have a higher risk tolerance.
 You can also ask yourself whether you’ll need the money you are investing in the short-term, or how you would react if your investment dropped sharply in value.

 Getting a handle on your risk tolerance can help prepare you to react appropriately to changes in the market and save you a lot of stress.

 At essence, risk capacity measures your ability to sustain financial losses if your investments go sour.
-If the stock markets took a significant downturn, those with higher risk capacities could stay the course and hopefully rebuild their assets over time1.
+If the stock markets took a significant downturn, those with higher risk capacities could stay the course and hopefully rebuild their assets over time.
 A lower risk capacity means you would be negatively affected in a major way should the market drop.
 For example, those nearing retirement probably wouldn’t want to stick a big chunk of their savings in a risky investment.

 Risk tolerance comes down to your psychological makeup, whereas risk capacity is based on your real-world financial situation.
 It’s important for these two forms of risk to be aligned.
 If your risk tolerance is high but your risk capacity is low, you could run into real problems.